On-Page SEO

 Comment pagination

-First, it can improve the user experience by making it easier to navigate and read through a large number of comments.
+Splitting up comments into paginated sections improves the user experience by making it easier to navigate and read through lots of comments.
+It prevents an overwhelming wall of text.

 Mobile designs